 Beautyrest

-Side Sleeping7.3Back Sleeping7.2Stomach Sleeping7.1Motion Dissipation8.2Responsiveness8.8Cooling7.9Longevity4.0Mattress TypeHybridFirmness LevelMedium-Firm (51 Pa/mm)See all our test resultsUpper Comfort Foam @ LumbarMemory FoamBeautyrest is part of Serta Simmons Bedding, a legacy brand established in 1870 that's had a massive impact on the mattress industry.
+Side Sleeping7.3Back Sleeping7.2Stomach Sleeping7.1Motion Dissipation8.2Responsiveness8.8Cooling7.9Longevity4.0Mattress TypeHybridBed-In-A-BoxNoFirmness LevelMedium-Firm (51 Pa/mm)See all our test resultsUpper Comfort Foam @ LumbarMemory FoamBeautyrest is part of Serta Simmons Bedding, a legacy brand established in 1870 that's had a massive impact on the mattress industry.
 We have the brand to thank for the invention of pocket springs, along with the technology that enabled their mass production.
 This breakthrough led to the flagship Simmons Beautyrest Mattress, which featured Thomas Edison, George Bernard Shaw, and Eleanor Roosevelt in its marketing.
 These days, Beautyrest is one of four brands the company operates (Serta, Beautyrest, Simmons, and Tuft and Needle).
-They mainly carry hybrid mattresses at a wide range of price points; their models tend to offer decent support and pressure relief.
-Their mattresses provide a good blend of responsiveness and motion isolation, but they're usually not very durable, leading to sagging and indentations.
+They mostly make hybrid mattresses, often featuring quilted sleeping surfaces.
+Their mattresses provide a good blend of responsiveness and motion isolation, but often use lower-quality foam, which can lead to permanent indentations sooner.

-The Beautyrest Mattress is featured as the best budget option on our list of the best firm mattresses.
-It's a medium-firm hybrid that's best-suited to heavier-weight side sleepers and lighter-weight back and stomach sleepers.
-It stands out for its responsiveness; the surface bounces back quickly, making it very easy to move around and change positions while sleeping.
-At the same time, it provides impressive motion isolation, so you don't feel much movement across the mattress, even if you have a sleeping partner who tosses and turns.
+The Beautyrest Mattress is our recommendation for the best mid-range hybrid mattress.
+This mattress's Medium variant has a medium-firm feel and a decent balance of pressure relief and support, making it a good option for average-weight and lighter back sleepers, as well as average-weight and heavier side sleepers.
+It provides impressive motion isolation, so you don't feel much movement across the mattress, even if you have a sleeping partner who tosses and turns.
 It's also quite cooling, though you might still feel warm as you fall asleep if you sleep hot.
-Unfortunately, it uses mostly low-density, low-quality foam, which makes it not very durable.
+Unfortunately, it uses mostly low-density, low-quality foam, so it's not very durable.

 -